 From the Palm Beach State website:

-- Click on eLearning on the top navigation bar
+- Click on BLACKBOARD in the top navigation bar.

 - Faculty and students provide their PBSC username & password (PBSC Student ID for students, Network-Email ID for faculty)